skywalk1411/publikc/README.md

 - install node.js from node.js official website for windows [download node.js](https://nodejs.org/en)
 - `npm install`
 - `npm i v8-compile-cache --save`
+- you can build an executable (.exe) `npx electron-builder --win` they will save in folder /build.
-- to launch type: `npx electron .`
+- to launch type: `npx electron .` or launch the executable in /build/publikc-setup-win-*-1.1.*.exe.

 # What features does this have?